 You’re probably well aware that your credit score is a three-digit number found in your credit report, which includes your loan payment history as well as credit card balances and debts.
 Companies like FICO and Experian have credit score models to help users calculate and monitor their credit scores, as well as find out ways to rebuild their finances.
 Though credit scores seem shrouded in secrecy, it’s actually a lot simpler to manage your credit than it sounds.

-Let’s take a look at what credit score companies don’t tell you about your credit score.
+Let’s take a look at the four credit truths that companies don’t tell you about your credit score.

 1. Good Credit Isn’t Hard to Build